pydawan/barbatman-jasperreports-dsl/README.md

 barbatman-jasperreports-dsl
 ===========================

-* Domain Specific Language simplify the way you populate and invoke a JRBeanCollectionDataSource report.
+* Domain Specific Language to simplify the way you populate and invoke a JRBeanCollectionDataSource report.

 It´s really simple to use.
 For sample, to generate an async report: